Francis Rooney: Gun policy

-As of 2017, Rooney has a "B" rating from the NRA, indicating a voting record that generally supports gun rights.
+As of 2017, Rooney has a "B" rating from the NRA Political Victory Fund, indicating a voting record that generally supports gun rights.

 As a Congressman, Rooney has voted in favor of several pieces of legislation to expand gun rights, including a yes vote on H. R. 38 (the Concealed Carry Reciprocity Act), which would enable concealed carry reciprocity among all States if and when it is signed into law.

 In March 2017, Rooney voted in favor of the Veterans Second Amendment Protection Act, which, if signed into law, will allow veterans who are considered "mentally incompetent" to purchase ammunition and firearms unless declared a danger by a judge.

-Rooney also voted in favor of H.J.Res.40, which successfully used the Congressional Review Act to block implementation of an Obama-era Amendment to the NICS Improvement Amendments Act of 2007 that was aimed at preventing the mentally-infirm from legally purchasing firearms.
+Rooney also voted in favor of H.J.Res.40, which successfully used the Congressional Review Act to block the implementation of an Obama-era Amendment to the NICS Improvement Amendments Act of 2007 that was aimed at preventing the mentally-infirm from legally purchasing firearms.

 Following the 2018 Stoneman Douglas High School shooting, Rooney announced a proposal to limit mass shootings.
 The proposal includes supporting the Fix NICS Act of 2017, mandating background checks for every firearm purchase, and enacting a gun violence restraining order system to provide a legal justification for temporarily confiscating firearms from those deemed a threat to themselves or others.
 Rooney also supports a mandatory 3-day waiting period for all gun sales, a ban on bump stocks, and raising the minimum age to purchase any firearm to 21.
 Additionally, his proposal included making schools more secure and hiring veterans and retired law enforcement officers as armed security guards for schools.
 Rooney has also expressed support for the controversial idea of arming teachers to confront school shooters.
 However, in response to questions on if he would support reinstating the Federal Assault Weapons Ban, Rooney replied, "How willing are we to throw the Constitution out the window?"
 Rooney has stated that his support of any new gun control legislation is contingent on the inclusion of a rider of the Concealed Carry Reciprocity Act of 2017.

 Federal Bureau of Investigation

-Rooney attracted national attention in December 2017 when he expressed frustration with FBI officials who investigated president Donald Trump and suggested that the Federal Bureau of Investigation be purged of "politically compromised" agents.
+Rooney attracted national attention in December 2017 when he expressed frustration with FBI officials who investigated President Donald Trump and suggested that the Federal Bureau of Investigation be purged of "politically compromised" agents.
 Rooney's statements aligned him closely with Trump.